 To start the process of deciding where to submit your manuscript for publication, make a list of potential journals, based on:

 - Literature searches on your topic in PubMed, Web of Science (UCSF subscription) or other appropriate databases for your field (see all UCSF databases).
 Make a note of journals that have published results in the same field and similar in scope and impact to your study.

 - Journals grouped by field of study and citation rankings in Journal Citation Reports (UCSF subscription) and Scopus Sources (free).

-- Selection tools such as Jane, Open Access Journal Finder, and EndNote's Manuscript Matcher (UCSF subscription or personal account), which help you find journal matches based on entering an article title and abstract.
-Select EndNote online login to access.
+- Selection tools such as Journal/Author Name Estimator (Jane), Open Access Journal Finder, and EndNote's Manuscript Matcher (via personal EndNote account or UCSF Web of Science subscription), which help you find journal matches based on entering an article title and abstract.

-- Consider also broad-scope, multidisciplinary journals that meet your criteria.
-Broad-scope journals such as PLOS ONE, PeerJ, SAGE Open, and Scientific Reports are open access and publish all articles that pass peer review for being scientifically sound.
+- Consider also broad-scope journals that meet your criteria.
+'Sound science' journals such as PLOS ONE, PeerJ, SAGE Open, and Scientific Reports are open access and publish all articles that pass peer review for being scientifically sound.

 Once you have your list of potential journals to publish in, review the journals’ Author Guidelines sections and evaluate them based on your priorities for publication.
 Eliminate journals from your list that do not satisfy your requirements.

 - Subject, scope, and target audience – Look for the journal's "aims and scope" or "about" statement to get a sense of how it aligns with your research.
 Look at the editorial board members as well as articles and authors in one or two journal issues.

 - Indexing and discoverability – Where a journal is indexed will determine how easily readers will find its articles.
 Use Ulrich's Periodicals Directory (UCSF subscription) for a comprehensive list of "Abstracting and Indexing Databases" for the journal.

 - Acceptance rate and time to publication – If provided, this figure helps reveal how selective a journal is.
 Take into consideration also the journal's turnaround time for peer review, acceptance, and publication.
 Be wary of journals that offer an unusually quick turnaround (e.g. one-two weeks), for they might be deceptive about whether peer review is conducted.